AriesApp/open-api-doc/README.md

 ### Usage

 1. Run `yarn start`
-2. Checkout console output to see where local server is started.
+2. Check console output to see where the local server is started.
 You can use all [links](#links) (except `preview`) by replacing https://ariesapp.github.io/open-api-doc/ with url from the message: `Server started <url>`
 3. Make changes using your favorite editor or `swagger-editor` (look for URL in console output)
-4. All changes are immediately propagated to your local server, moreover all documentation pages will be automagically refreshed in a browser after each change
+4. All changes are immediately propagated to your local server.
+In addition, all documentation pages will be automagically refreshed in a browser after each change
 **TIP:** you can open `swagger-editor`, documentation and `swagger-ui` in parallel
 5. Once you finish with the changes you can run tests using: `yarn test`